stazdev/stazdev/README.md

 Frontend Developer
 ------------------

-I am a frontend developer from Nigeria, I'm a Frontend Developer.
-I love bringing out ideas to live with my coding skills.
+I am a frontend developer from Nigeria, I love bringing out ideas to live with my coding skills.
 I use Javascript, React and React Native to implement high end functionalities and user experience, My greatest strength is my ability to adapt and learn

 *   🌍  I'm based in Nigeria
 *   ✉️  You can contact me at [oluwasholatemitayo@gmail.com](mailto:oluwasholatemitayo@gmail.com)